 The Privy Council has a role in areas of higher education, having responsibilities both under the Royal prerogative and by statute.

-Older (pre-1992) universities operate under a Royal Charter, which sets out their overall constitution, and statutes, which give more detail as to how the university should operate in practice.
-The Privy Council is responsible for advising Her Majesty on universities’ proposals to amend their Charter, and itself approving amendments to the statutes.
+Older (pre-1992) universities in England, Wales and Northern Ireland operate under a Royal Charter, which sets out their overall constitution, and statutes, which give more detail as to how the university should operate in practice.
+The Privy Council is responsible for advising His Majesty on universities’ proposals to amend their Charter, and itself approving amendments to the statutes.

 Most newer (post-1992) universities and certain other higher education institutions operate under an Instrument of Government and Articles of Government.
-Any amendments to these documents need the approval of the Privy Council.
+Amendments to these documents for English institutions are not a matter for the Privy Council.
+However, if the institution is located in Wales, amendments to these documents need the approval of the Privy Council.

 Petitioning the Visitor